 You can also have private sessions with elephant mud activity where you apply mud all over the elephant, help them shower/ brush off the mud and wash them off.
 I had never been so close to an elephant before. so, it was my first time, recommended as it was a pleasant and fun experience.
-Interestingly you can also visit Bali zoo at night to savour a delicious Brazilian dinner before you watch a fire and animals at night!
+Interestingly you can also visit the Bali zoo at night to savor a delicious Brazilian dinner before you watch a fire and animals at night!

 4. Enjoy Swings in Bali

 Let me tell you, there are hundreds of swings in Bali!
 So, no need to rush into the first one you see!
 For the purpose of this article, I am going to mention the most popular Bali Swing.
 They have 12 single swings (from 10 to 78meter!), old-school tandem swing, 6 cute nests, helicopter and heart rock in the jungle and huge stone over the edge above the valley with an amazing view on the canyon and waterfall.
 Best thing?
-Swinging time is not limited and amount of use neither!
+Swinging time is not limited and the amount of use neither!

 This one is overly touristic though but most places in Bali are.
 After all, who doesn’t like to chill in big swings right!
 Having said that though, I quite enjoyed my time on this bird nest instead!
-Went super early and almost felt like a bird with the crack of dawn and lush greenery around.
+I went super early and almost felt like a bird with the crack of dawn and lush greenery around.

 5. Eat all good food